paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 Avoid internet browsing and any activity over the network during digitisation <em>(these activities can cause interference, which may result in digital clips and unwanted errors in the signal)</em>.
 Avoid using mobile phones or other mobile devices (better yet, turn them off or leave them outside of the studio), including close wi-fi transmitters, and as a precaution, close any programs other than WaveLab during the digitising process.
 </div>

-1. Turn on computer and login with your ANU UDS credentials
+1. Turn on computer and login with your ANU credentials

       Resources you should find on the desktop:
       * Wavelab Pro 11.0 shortcut